manuellarrota/backendDevTest/readme.md

 The solution was created using spring boot, and another technologies.

-To execute the program run with docker to create the image:
+Generate the docker image with maven:

 ```
-docker build -t integrator/products-similar shared/springboot/integrator/.
+mvn clean package
 ```

-To run :
+To execute all images at the same time:

 ```
 docker-compose up -d simulado influxdb grafana products_integrator